 After reaching 111 million viewers, Squid Game has officially become Netflix’s most popular series launch ever.

-Also, Netflix’s efforts to produce more international and non-English language content are reaping fruit with this new success.
-Lupin, a French-language series, debuted as the third most popular series on the streaming service.
+With this new success, Netflix’s efforts to produce more international and non-English language content are bearing fruit.
+Lupin, a French-language series, debuted as the third most popular streaming series.

-Netflix has dubbed and subtitled versions of Squid Game available in multiple languages to reach a broader audience.
+To reach a broader audience, Netflix has dubbed and subtitled versions of Squid Game available in multiple languages.

 The world’s most popular streaming service announced in February that it would spend $500 million on Korean series and films this year alone.